JASMINETUFF/Text-Editor/ReadMe.md

   ## Questions

   If you have any questions about the repo, open an issue or contact me directly at jrsmxdev@gmail.com.
-You can find more of my work at [jasminetuff](https://github.com/jasminetuff/).
+You can find more of my work repositories on [github](https://github.com/jasminetuff/) or view my online portfolio [here!](https://jasminetuff.github.io/Portfolio/Index.html).

   ## Demo